yw0nam/yw0nam/README.md

 </a>

 ### 🔭 I'm working on Samsung Medical Center
-### 🚀 i'm interested in depp Learning especially Self-Supervised Learning, GAN, NLP
+### 🚀 i'm interested in deep Learning especially Self-Supervised Learning, GAN, NLP
 ### 🎓 Education
 * Graduated in Dept. of Electronics Engineering, Incheon National University (2017.03 ~ 2021.
 03)
 * I'm Studying for Master degree at Sungkyunkwan University